Kent A. Whealy Archive

-Ceres Trust regrets to announce the passing of Kent Whealy on March 23.
-Kent was well known for his groundbreaking work in preserving the genetic variability of our food crops; turning curiosity, vision, and hard work into the celebrated Seed Savers Exchange (SSE).
+Ceres Trust is pleased to curate the Kent A. Whealy Archive, a resource of writings, speeches and photos by and about Kent Whealy (April 27, 1946–March 23, 2018), documenting his persistent and passionate work over more than three decades to secure and maintain the genetic variability of our vegetable crops, turning curiosity, vision, and hard work into the celebrated Seed Savers Exchange (SSE).
 Beloved by gardeners, lauded by scientists, the SSE became the country’s largest non-governmental seed bank, growing into a collection of 26,000 varieties of vegetables.
 Besides maintaining the collection on 23 acres of organic gardens, Kent also made the best of them available again to gardeners and greatly expanded the trade in open–pollinated seed through his inventories.
+In securing seeds from a rich slice of time and cultures, Kent made available an unprecedented array of exceptional varieties to gardeners and breeders alike.

 Writing by Kent Whealy

-By Kent Whealy I was finally going to meet John Withee.
+I was finally going to meet John Withee.
 We were both in Tucson to speak at the Seed Banks Serving People workshop.
 I’d had a display case built so John could display his collection at the workshop.
-I was going to send it to him to fill in Massachusetts, but time had…Read More
+I was going to send it to him to fill in Massachusetts, but time had gotten too short and he had brought samples of about 800 different heirloom beans to Tucson.
+It was the day before the Conference and Aaron and I were taking the display case to his motel to help him fill it.Read More

 I recently had the pleasure of being part of a unique workshop that was held in Tucson on October 13 and 14.
 I would be surprised if there is ever another that even closely resembles it.
 I came away riding a warm wave of friendship and enthusiasm like I have never felt before.
 It was so incredible that I was even a little down just because it was over.Read More